 Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the CBC's office, the central administration office, or through Policy Online® at the following address: www.dossccsd.org.
+A copy of this policy may be obtained from the central administration office or at www.dossccsd.org.

-Appeals shall begin at level two with the CBC.
+Appeals shall begin at Level Two with the CBC.

 The district shall not delay disciplinary consequences pending the outcome of an appeal.
 The decision to place a student in a DAEP cannot be appealed beyond the board.